-For the muffins: Preheat oven to 425 degrees.
-Bring 1 cup blueberries and 1 teaspoon sugar to simmer over medium heat.
+For the muffins: Preheat oven to 425 degrees F. Bring 1 cup blueberries and 1 teaspoon sugar to simmer over medium heat.
 Cook, mashing berries with a spoon until berries have broken down and mixture is thickened and reduced to 1/4 c.
-Cool to room tempature in a small bowl.
+Cool to room temperature in a small bowl.

 Whisk flour, salt, and baking powder together in a large bowl.
-Whisk 1 1/8 c. sugar and eggs togther until mixture is homogeneous.
+Whisk 1-1/8 c. sugar and eggs together until mixture is homogeneous.
 Slowly whisk in butter and oil until combined.
 Whisk in buttermilk and vanilla until combined.
 Using rubber spatula, fold egg mixture and remaining blueberries into flour mixture until just moistened.
 (Batter will be lumpy, but do not overmix.)

 Divide batter equally among 12 muffin cups (fill cups completely).
 Spoon teaspoon of cooked berry mixture into center of each mound of batter.
 Using a chopstick or skewer, gently swirl berry filling into batter using figure-eight motions.
 Sprinkle lemon sugar evenly over muffins.

-M got gift cards for his birthday and a HUGE score was this dutch oven from Marshall's!
+M. got gift cards for his birthday and a HUGE score was this dutch oven from Marshall's!
 (The man loves Marshall's.)
-I am so excited about all the things we can cook in it, its beautiful color, and this delicious chili M made as the virgin dish.
+I am so excited about all the things we can cook in it, its beautiful color, and this delicious chili M. made as the inaugural dish.

 The best part was the meat he used.
 He spied shaved steak tips... or something like that... at Hannaford's.
 Basically, steak 'n' cheese meat.
 Mmm..
 Philly cheese steaks.
 I'll be going back for more, fo' sho.
 But anyway, it was a really good addition to the chili.